kswoll/npeg/README.md

 }
 ```

 As you can see, using this syntax it is possible for `Domain()` to recursively call itself.
-Also, the nonterminals in a grammar are automatically named, saving you the step of calling the `.Name(...)` method as earlier.
+Also, the nonterminals in a grammar are automatically named, saving you the step of calling the `.Capture(...)` method as earlier.
 Grammars also have the advantage of publicly exposing the nonterminals in a way that is accessible for later mapping.
 They are especially suited for constructing grammars for more complex languages, though can be used for the simplest patterns if desired.

 Now let's take a look at all the expressions you have available to you.